 Everyone 6 months and older needs a flu vaccine each year.
-Flu vaccine is especially important this year because of the ongoing COVID-19 pandemic.
-Widespread flu vaccination will reduce the spread of flu during the COVID pandemic and prevent serious illness as much as possible.
+Flu vaccine is especially important during the ongoing COVID-19 pandemic.
+Widespread flu vaccination will reduce the spread of flu and prevent serious illness as much as possible.

-People with chronic health problems
+- People with chronic health problems

-Children under 19 years old who are Medicaid-eligible, uninsured, underinsured, American Indian, or Alaska Native, may be eligible for the Vaccines for Children (VFC) program.
+- Children under 19 years old who are Medicaid-eligible, uninsured, underinsured, American Indian, or Alaska Native, may be eligible for the Vaccines for Children (VFC) program.
 An interactive map displaying VFC provider information is available here.

 - Can I get a COVID-19 vaccine at the same time as my flu vaccine?
 Yes!
 Flu and COVID-19 vaccines can be given at the same time.

 - When is the best time to get a flu vaccine?
 As soon as possible!
 Ideally, everyone would have their flu shot by the end of October.
 However, even if you are not able to get vaccinated until November or later, vaccination is still recommended because flu most commonly peaks in February and significant activity can continue into May.
 Remember, after you are vaccinated your body takes about two weeks to develop antibodies that protect against flu.